 ‘Burn Messi’s shirts if he plays in Jerusalem’

-On Sunday, Rajoub called for Palestinians to burn replica shirts and pictures of Messi.
+On Sunday, Rajoub called for Palestinians to [burn](

 The stadium that was to host the match is in west Jerusalem.
 The Palestinians want the eastern part of the city as the capital of a future state that will include the Gaza Strip and the Israeli-occupied West Bank.